 How to budget for an African safari

 The cost of an African safari depends on your destination, when you visit, what you do, and the level of service and privacy you desire.
 Accordingly, how much you spend on a family safari can vary greatly.
 You will have a much clearer idea of what to expect after speaking with one of our safari planners about your family's specific needs and preferences.
-They will help you the logistics involved around visiting various safari regions and help you compare mid-range luxury and high-end luxury safari camps which goes far beyond aesthetics.
+They will help you with the logistics involved around visiting various safari regions and help you compare mid-range luxury and high-end luxury safari camps which goes far beyond aesthetics.

 Our safari planners will discuss optional service amenities that can enhance your safari experience, such as a private butler and dedicated wildlife guide.
 Regardless of which camps, activities and paid services are within your budget, there are plenty of excellent safari options across Africa that do not compromise on providing luxurious and authentic family safaris.